Chemistry with a Year in Industry BSc

-This module will continue to build up students' inorganic chemistry knowledge, working with samples in both solution and the solid state.
-It will cover the synthesis, structures and reactivity of conventional organometallic and coordination compounds, and their role in catalysis.
-Students learn how typical solid materials are synthesised, and examine their structures to explore fundamental phenomena in solid state chemistry and how they can be applied.
+This module will continue to develop students’ knowledge and skills in inorganic chemistry, dealing with the properties of compounds in both solution and the solid state.
+It will cover the synthesis, structures and reactivity of organometallic compounds and their important role in catalysis, along with structural, photophysical and magnetic properties of coordination compounds.
 The principles of crystallographic structure determination are introduced, with a focus on single crystal X-ray diffraction.
-Practical work in the lab focuses on developing experimental skills in the study of inorganic compounds, using synthetic and analytical methods.20 credits
+Practical work in the lab focuses on developing experimental skills in the study of inorganic compounds, using contemporary synthetic and analytical methods.20 credits

 This module introduces more advanced concepts in physical chemistry.
-Students will learn to apply a statistical approach to thermodynamics, explore electronic excited states, and describe interactions at solid-gas interfaces.
+Students will learn to apply a statistical approach to thermodynamics, explore electronic excited states, and discover the fundamental principles of chemistry at surfaces .
 Bulk thermodynamic properties will be understood in terms of the properties of individual molecules, allowing equilibrium constants and gas-phase reactions to be calculated from first principles.
 Electronic levels in polyatomic molecules are studied, to show how spectroscopy provides information on changes in molecular structures, and on the lifetimes of excited states.
-The adsorption process at surfaces and methods for characterising surfaces are also covered, and used to model heterogeneous catalytic processes that are used in the chemical industry.20 credits
+Students are introduced to the chemistry of colloids and surfaces, including experimental methods for studying adsorption and thermodynamics at gas-solid and liquid-solid interfaces, the role of surface chemistry in heterogeneous catalysis, and the fundamental principles that control the stability and properties of colloidal systems.20 credits